-Fumio Kyuma, the defence minister, angered the US last week by saying that he thought the decision to go to war against Iraq was a mistake.
+Fumio Kyuma, left, angered the US by saying the decision to invade Iraq was a mistake [Reuters]

 Shimomura said Abe was particularly concerned by Yanagisawa's remark which he described as "inappropriate".